slawoo/DrugBankScraper/README.md

 #### Schema

 Data model consists of two tables 'drug' and 'drug_bond'.
-These tables are in one-to-many relationship, where 'drug' is the master table for the extracted drug properties and 'drug_bonds' contains corresponding bonds for a drug (targets, enzymes, carriers and transporters) if these were listed on a drug page.
+These tables are in one-to-many relationship, where 'drug' is the master table for the extracted drug properties and 'drug_bonds' contains corresponding bonds for a drug (targets, enzymes, carriers and transporters).
 Most of the properties for a drug, are contained in JSON fields.
-This is for simplicity and flexibility of the model.
+This is for simplicity and flexibility of the data model.
 ```
                                   +-----------------------------+
                                   | drug                 |      |